gerpark/ftsim/docs/source/usage.rst

-If the option ``auto`` is given, the program will end as soon as all `tasks` are finished.
+If the option ``auto`` is given, the program will end as soon as all `tasks` have been processed.

 Transports
 ===========

 All moves of the Transport units (=LE) depend on the target, which is stored in the `LE`.
-The target contains the name of an area, if it is empty the LE will stay in the current area.
+The target contains the name of an area, if it is empty the LE remains in the current area.

-The target for a LE might be set in the configuration, or it might be set later on at a Workstation.
-When the LE reaches a Storage Area or a Workstation, the target is cleared again.
+The target for a `LE` might be set in the configuration, or it might be set later on at a `Workstation`.
+When the LE reaches a Storage Area or a Workstation, the target is cleared.

 Manual transports
 -----------------

 Most areas have a name of just one letter.
-If this letter is typed all LE's in that area are moved one step forward to the next Location.
-Sometimes the letter needs to be typed twice, because each LE moves only one step per cycle.
+If this letter is typed all LE's in that `Area` are moved one step forward to the next `Location`.
+Sometimes the letter needs to be typed twice, because each `LE` moves only one step per cycle.

 The name of a picking area starts with the letter 'k' followed by a digit.
 Here the digit is typed instead of the